 Waiver of Subrogation

 This section can be placed in many areas of the declarations so you will want to carefully review.
 They are most often located in sections called “insurance” or “remedies.”
 Typically waivers are clear, stating something to the effect, “if a loss is covered by insurance of the property owner, any subrogation as to another unit owner or the association is waived.”
-If there is a proper waiver, there is almost no way to continue forward.
+If there is a proper waiver of subrogation, there is almost no way to continue forward.
 Lastly, a carrier of a negligent unit owner may mistakenly state, “there is no subrogation allowed.”
 Rest assured, the Declarations will determine whether subrogation is allowed.

 Issue Two: Potential Targets